Everything You Need To Know Before a Day Trip to Carrick a Rede Rope Bridge

 Carrick a Rede rope bridge from Dublin: It takes 3 hours to drive from Dublin to the Carrick a Rede rope bridge.
 Both possible routes contain tolls, directions can be seen on Google Maps.

-Carrick a Rede rope bridge from Dublin: The Carrick a Rede rope bridge is a 1 hour and 20 minute drive from Belfast.
+Carrick a Rede rope bridge from Belfast: The Carrick a Rede rope bridge is a 1 hour and 20 minute drive from Belfast.
 The perfect day trip away from the city.
 Directions can be seen on Google Maps.

 Is there an parking at the Carrick a Rede rope bridge?